 - Previous demo participants who didn’t convert

-Indirect Indicators:
+Indirect indicators:

-- LinkedIn connections with multiple team members
+- LinkedIn connections with several team members

 - Referrals from existing customers